Skip to content

 The Jeddah Corniche Circuit made its Formula 1 debut in 2021, hosting the penultimate race of the season in December of that year.

-The track is expected to remain the home of the Saudi Arabian Grand Prix until at least 2025, after which the race is scheduled to be moved to a permanent track at Qiddiya
+The track is expected to remain the home of the Saudi Arabian Grand Prix until at least 2027, after which the race is scheduled to be moved to a permanent track at Qiddiya.

-Mercedes’ Lewis Hamilton won the inaugural race, but Red Bull have taken the chequered flag on F1’s last two visits with Max Verstappen winning in 2022 and Sergio Perez coming home first in 2023.
+Lewis Hamilton won the inaugural race, but Red Bull have taken the chequered flag on F1’s last three visits with Sergio Perez coming home first in 2023.

 Does Jeddah Corniche Circuit host any other events?